Nandini-Mahurkar/nandini-dataviz-portfolio/critique-by-design.md

 My approach for the redesign was to make the data easy to read and understand, as the topic is relatable for the general population.
 So, I first started with the title, as the original one is too vague.
 I changed it to : Most popular drinks for dates.
 I want the viewers to trust the data, so I kept the mention of the app Zoosk, and the details of the survey.
 Next, I replaced the hearts with donut charts, to make it more readable.
 But, I added a little heart and a bottle icon beside the title to better represent the data visualization.
 I replaced the side-to-side bar charts, to a grouped bar chart, as the original bars were distracting.
 They were not sorted in any order, and added to the confusion.
 I used a blue bar for men and a pink bar for women to make the visualization easier to interpret.

+I created this on DataWrapper, and created the heart & bottle icon on Canva.
+The donut charts were also created using Canva.

 ## Step four: Test the solution